Adaptive Cholesky Gaussian Processes: Background

 \subsection{Background on the Cholesky decomposition}

-Inverting covariance matrices such as $\mK$ is a slow and numerically unstable procedure. \kschg{Therefore, in practice, one typically leverages the Cholesky decomposition of the covariance matrices to compute the inverses.
-One contribution of our work is to show that the Cholesky decomposition can be stopped early to produce a highly efficient numerical scheme for Gaussian process regression.}
+Inverting covariance matrices such as $\mK$ is a slow and numerically unstable procedure.
+Therefore, in practice, one typically leverages the Cholesky decomposition of the covariance matrices to compute the inverses.
 The Cholesky decomposition of a symmetric and positive definite matrix $\mat K$ is the unique, lower\footnote{Equivalently, one can define $\mat L$ to be upper triangular such that $\mat K=\mat L\Trans \mat L$.} triangular matrix $\mat L$ such that $\mat K=\mat L\mat L\Trans$ \citep[Theorem 4.2.7]{golub2013matrix4}.
 The advantage of having such a decomposition is that inversion with triangular matrices amounts to Gaussian elimination.
-There are different options to compute $\mat L$.
+There are different ways to compute $\mat L$.
 The Cholesky of a $1\times 1$ matrix is the square root of the scalar.
 For larger matrices,